Home Privacy Policy Feedback Link to us Site Map Forums

 A BEFORE DELETE Trigger means that Oracle will fire this trigger before the DELETE operation is executed.

-The syntax for an BEFORE DELETE Trigger is:
+The syntax to create a BEFORE DELETE Trigger in Oracle/PLSQL is:

 BEFORE DELETE